lwojcik/blizzapi-docs/docs/docs/utils/checkIfSc2RealmLooksValid.md

 Tests if an argument matches the regex pattern typical for StarCraft II realms.

 This function does not determine whether the realm exists in Battle.net API.
-For locale validation see [validateSc2Realm](/docs/utils/validateSc2Realm.html).
+For actual StarCraft II realm validation see [validateSc2Realm](/docs/utils/validateSc2Realm.html).

 ```js
 const { BlizzAPI } = require('blizzapi');